 “On my signal, we will both leap over the lip in opposite directions, so as to avoid a dangerous unbalancing of these already very thoroughly abused remains,” I said.
 The sky was growing closer and closer.

 “And what is the signal, dare I ask?”

 “Why, I shall blink my left, then my right eye three times in alternating succession.
 On the third blink, we shall depart in concert.”

 “Is it truly impossible for you to consider a more conventional signal?”

-But somehow the lip of the well reached up to interrupt my otherwise admirably coordinated motion, and after my acrobatics had concluded I found myself prone on the ground, where I lay watching as my first artificial redhead rose up into the night, and, blown by the desert wind, drifted off in the direction of the city.
+Somehow the lip of the well reached up to interrupt my otherwise admirably coordinated motion, and after my acrobatics had concluded I found myself prone on the ground, where I lay watching as my first artificial redhead rose into the night, and, blown by the desert wind, drifted off in the direction of the city.

 “So then,” I said; “everything has gone according to plan.
 We must return home with all speed, lest the sun destroy your disguise.”

 “You really got me out of the well?”
 There was that girlish voice again.
 She looked down over the edge.

 “Yes, my dear, and I’ll have breakfast made for you as soon as we arrive; you must be in full health for your introduction to the sultan.”
 I dusted off my robe.
 “What’s your name, again?
 Come away from there before you make an excessively rapid return to the bottom.”